nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 tags: [foundations,use_case]
 sidebar: foundations_sidebar
 permalink: foundations_use_case_register_a_patient.html
-summary: "Use case for registering a patient with an organization."
+summary: "Use case for registering a patient with an organization"
 ---

-## API Use Case ##
+## API use case ##

-The "Register a patient" capability should either create a new temporary patient registration or re-activate an existing "Inactive" patient registration, as a temporary patient registration within the GP Practice system ([Definition of a GP Connect Active Patient](/overview_glossary.html#active-patient)).
+The "Register a patient" capability should either create a new temporary patient registration or re-activate an existing "Inactive" patient registration, as a temporary patient registration within the GP practice system ([Definition of a GP Connect active patient](/overview_glossary.html#active-patient)).

 This specification describes a single use case.
-For complete details and background please see the [Foundations Capability Bundle](foundations.html).
+For complete details and background please see the [Foundations capability bundle](foundations.html).

 {% include note.html content="This API use case is designed only to support the need to  register a **temporary** patient at a federated organisation as an enabler for federated appointment bookings.
-It is not a full patient registration endpoint, and does not change a patients' registered practice information as held on Personal Demographics Service (PDS)" %}
+It is not a full patient registration endpoint and does not change a patient's registered practice information as held on Personal Demographics Service (PDS)." %}

 ## Security ##

-- GP Connect utilises TLS Mutual Authentication for system level authorization.
+- GP Connect utilises TLS Mutual Authentication for system level authorization
-- GP Connect utilises a JSON Web Tokens (JWT) to transmit clinical audit & provenance details.
+- GP Connect utilises a JSON Web Tokens (JWT) to transmit clinical audit and provenance details

 ## Prerequisites ##

 ### Consumer ###

-The Consumer system:
+The consumer system:

 - SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
-- SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service.
+- SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service

-## API Usage ##
+## API usage ##

-### Request Operation ###
+### Request operation ###

-#### FHIR Relative Request ####
+#### FHIR relative request ####

 ```http
 POST /Patient/$gpc.registerpatient
 ```

-#### FHIR Absolute Request ####
+#### FHIR absolute request ####

 ```http
 POST https://[proxy_server]/https://[provider_server]/[fhir_base]/Patient/$gpc.registerpatient
 ```

-#### Request Headers ####
+#### Request headers ####

 Consumers SHALL include the following additional HTTP request headers: